Make the Match

 Start somewhere — anywhere!
 "A child can always begin reading lower than his level and work his way up," says Bort, "as long he is interested in the subject matter."
 What if he has no idea what he wants to read?
 Bort offers a little trick.
 "When I was a school librarian, I worked with a second grader who had a little less reading ability than the rest of his class.
 We went to the card catalogue and looked up books under 'KIN' — the first letters of his last name.
 When we found the books on the shelf, it almost didn't matter what they were about, because this boy found a connection to them.
 He ended up finishing all the 'KIN' books in the library, figured out what he liked to read about, and came back to me with a list of topics he wanted me to find books on.
 He read more books than any other kid in his class that year."

 Ask lots of questions.
 Bort helps children choose books by simply asking, "What else have you been reading lately?"
 As a parent, you can easily do the same.
 Don't be afraid to approach librarians, teachers, and booksellers to get an idea of the authors, titles, and subjects that are winners.

 Pay attention to what other kids like.
 Dutton listens to his staff at the bookstore when he needs to find books to recommend, but ultimately, his best source is his own children.
-Consider tapping your child's friends and siblings for their suggestions or visiting Read It, Rate It, Review It in Scholastic.com's Kids area.
+Consider tapping your child's friends and siblings for their suggestions or visiting the Books & Authors page at Scholastic.com's Kids site The STACKS.
 Also see our list of booksellers' favorites for Dutton's and Bort's top picks.